mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 November 24, 2022.
 It was Thanksgiving Day, and Thanksgiving break was much needed.
 I was starting to feel burned out from school.

 I went to David’s relatives’ place in Vineyard.
 Again, I didn’t ever feel like I fit the family dynamic.
-Since no one seemed interested in talking to me, I left early to go to hang out with Gyuna and Christian.
+Since no one seemed interested in talking to me, I left early to hang out with Gyuna and Christian.

 Even though I still hadn’t seen Connor in person, I still wanted to keep in touch.
 He seemed like a nice guy; at least I didn’t get any creepy vibes from him.
 It had been a few weeks since I last heard from him, so I texted him happy Thanksgiving.
 He asked me how I was, and I told him how it was such a roller coaster with dating.